 The garden area of the spa resembles a Hawaiian village with thatched hale for treatments -- two large enough for couples, one with a Vichy shower, two natural lava saunas, a meditation pavilion and a fragrance garden.
 Indoor area includes beauty and treatment rooms, locker rooms, steam showers, saunas and a retail boutique.

 Mauna Lani offers a myriad of dining options and activities for the entire family.
-Dining venus include the Bay Terrace, poolside Ocean Bar and the oceanfront CanoeHouse featuring contemporary cuisine.
+Dining venus include the Bay Terrace, poolside Ocean Bar & Grill and the oceanfront CanoeHouse featuring contemporary cuisine.
 Activities include catamaran sails, scuba, snorkeling, cycling, fitness, cultural classes and more.

 Mauna Lani is renowned for its devotion to preserving and enhancing the cultural history of Hawai'i.
 Danny Akaka oversees the resort's effort to spread the wisdom of Hawaiian culture and the rich heritage of Kalahuipua'a.
 The resort is nationally recognized for its successful honu program, cultural activities, indigenous plant life and historic fishponds.